Understanding Depression and Suicide Risk

 Recognizing Suicidal Thoughts

 Suicidal thoughts can occur with other mental health conditions like anxiety, PTSD, or substance use disorders.
-It’s important to notice changes in behavior, thoughts, or mood and to ask directly about suicidal thoughts if significant stressors are present.
+It’s essential to notice changes in behavior, thoughts, or mood and to ask directly about suicidal thoughts if significant stressors are present.

 Getting Support